KDE/breeze/README.md

 > ![Screenshot of Transparency tab](screenshots/ClassikStyles_transparency_tab.png?raw=true "Screenshot of Transparency tab")

 ### Known issues
-* GTK apps' titlebar buttons will not always update if you change a _ClassikStyles_ setting.
-Workaround: you need to select another window decoration and then select _ClassikStyles_ again to generate the GTK titlebar buttons; alternatively you can change your colour scheme and the GTK titlebar buttons will generate.
+* GTK apps' titlebar buttons will not always update if you change a _ClassiK_ setting.
+Workaround: you need to select another window decoration and then select _ClassiK_ again to generate the GTK titlebar buttons; alternatively you can change your colour scheme and the GTK titlebar buttons will generate.

 &nbsp;

 <a name="installation"/>

 ## Installation
-_ClassikStyles_ from version 2.6 onwards requires a recent version of KDE Plasma with __at least KDE Frameworks 5.82__, so please check you have this in kinfocenter before trying to install.
+_ClassiK_ from version 3.0 onwards requires a recent version of KDE Plasma with __at least KDE Frameworks 5.86__, so please check you have this in kinfocenter before trying to install.
 You can either download the pre-built packages or compile from source.
 <a name="prebuilt"/>

 ### Pre-built packages